omeka/omeka-s-enduser/docs/modules/mapping.md

 - *Timeline navigation position:* by default, the timeline displays with the story slider, to the left of the map.
 Using this dropdown, you can change where the story slider displays.
 Options are:
 	- Default position
 	- Full width, below story slider and map
-	- Full width, above story slider and map
+	- Full width, above story slider and map.
 - *Property:* a dropdown menu; select the timestamp or interval property to use when populating the timeline.
 The dropdown menu will populate with the properties which have been defined in a resource type as using numeric data types Interval or Timestamp.
 	- You may want to make a note of which property and numeric data type you are using before creating the map block.
 The dropdown only displays the term and data type but not which template it is associated with, for example `Date Created (numeric:timestamp)`.
 	- Noted that you can only select *one* property per timeline.
 You cannot mix timestamp and interval data.